 Medical Statement for Children with Special Dietary Needs

-Each special dietary request must be supported by a statement explaining the requested food substitution and must be signed by a recognized medical authority.
+Each special dietary request must be supported by a statement explaining the requested food substitution and must be signed by a state licensed healthcare professional.
 The Medical Statement must include:

 If we do not receive a medical statement from a recognized medical authority, we are not able to provide the substitutions your child needs.
 Medical statements completed by parents or guardians will not be accepted.

 Milk is the most frequent item for which substitutions are requested.
 Please see the detailed information attached.

 A list of the ingredients in each item served in PWCS can be found below.
 The information for processed items is taken from the manufacturer's nutrition label.
 The information for our school made items is taken from our recipes.